Welcome to Kinondo Kwetu

-Call us on to start planning your holiday to Kinondo Kwetu or take a look at our itineraries to Lamu and the coast
+Call us on 020 3993 5269 to start planning your holiday to Kinondo Kwetu or take a look at our itineraries to Kenya

 With five cottages, three suites, Garden Rooms and a Private Villa, Kinondo Kwetu is a small and intimate beach hideaway.
 Family-owned, this home-away-from-home property is a paradise for those wanting a more personal experience on the Kenyan coast.

 Located on a tranquil private beach south of Diani on the southern Kenyan coast, Kinondo Kwetu is distanced from any residential neighbours by rocky cliffs and endless beach.
 The accommodation is surrounded by green shady gardens within a short distance of the white sands.
 Family-owned and run by Ida and Filip Andersson and their three children, a stay at Kinondo Kwetu is more like staying with friends in their delightful beach home than in a hotel.

 Kinondo Kwetu can accommodate up to 38 guests in various cottage rooms and suites, all decorated in a typical Kenyan style, making the use of local traditional craftsmanship.
 The seven suites are contained in the Mama Taa Villa with four upstairs and three downstairs.
 Three are doubles while the other four have either a double, twin or single room as a second bedroom.
 All rooms are en-suite.